 I am a principal lecturer in Sociology and passionate about sociology and its relevance to everyday life and struggles for social justice.
 My first degree in Sociology was at the University of Birmingham, followed by an MSc and PhD in Sociology of Education at the University of London, Institute of Education.
+I teach Education policy, gender and education and research methods in sociology and criminology.
+My research focuses around pedagogic issues in teaching to promote social justice and community educational initiatives to overcome the invisibility and marginalisation of the minoritised Alevi community in the UK and Turkey.

 Membership of professional bodies: